-Believe it or not, plumbing was ranked as the #1 best construction job by U.S. News & World Report.
-The market for plumbers is growing quite quickly right now, at a rate of 14% between 2018 and 2028, which is considerably faster than the market average.
-That translates to an additional 68,200 jobs in the next eight years, says the BLS, which makes investing in this role a very good idea.
-With a median salary of $55,160 annually, this is one of the most lucrative careers to pursue without a degree.
+The market for plumbers is growing quite quickly right now, at a rate of 5% between 2020 and 2030, says the BLS.
+With a median salary of $56,330 annually, this is one of the most lucrative careers to pursue without a degree.

 So what do they do?
 In the construction industry, typically, plumbers install and repair water supply lines, waste disposal systems, appliances, and fixtures for residential, commercial, and even industrial projects.
 A significant portion of their work in construction also involves service maintenance, after a project is complete.
 These contracts are usually long-term and add a steady and consistent stream of income.

-Closely following plumbers, electricians are ranked as the #3 best careers in construction by U.S. News & World Report, electricians follow quickly on the heels of plumbers for a more desirable role.
-With a job growth rate of 10% between 2018 and 2028, according to the Bureau of Labor Statistics, there’s bound to be plenty of opportunity for anyone who leverages the possibilities now.
-The median salary is $56,180 annually, and keep in mind: that’s just average.
+With a job growth rate of 9% between 2020 and 2030, according to the Bureau of Labor Statistics, there’s bound to be plenty of opportunity for anyone who leverages the possibilities now.
+The median salary is $56,900 annually, and keep in mind: that’s just average.
 Once you have years in the field under your belt, salaries can range much higher.